 Research undertaken or commissioned by the Scottish Land Commission should follow the highest practical ethical standards.
-In order to achieve this all staff and contractors involved in delivering research involving people will be expected to adhere to the following five key ethical principles:
+In order to achieve this all staff and contractors involved in delivering research involving people will be expected to adhere to the following six key ethical principles as outlined in the Commission's Research Ethics Policy.